neutralinojs-community/node-neutralino/README.md

 ---

-You could manually add Node Neutralino to your projects or Get started with one of the premade templates!
+You could manually add Node Neutralino to your projects or get started with one of the premade templates!

 Templates:
 - [Vanilla JS](https://github.com/neutralinojs-community/node-neutralino-vanilla)